vbelfouredemo/StudioLab/docs/Models.md

 ![model properties](../assets/images/modelProps.gif)

-## 1. Add JSON Models
+## 2. Add References to the New Models
-Create stand alone `JSON` files for the following user, account and location models.
-This example gif demonstrates how to add a new model file.
+Select the `device.v1.json` model and add references to the new models you added in the previous step.
+This will create a complete representation of the schema used to manage devices.